 Classes and academic exercises can be disrupted for many reasons, including weather, labour action, and civil uncertainty.
-In such an event, the TST, the member colleges, and the instructors will be guided by the procedures published in the University of Toronto Grading Practices Policy.
+In such an event, the TST, the member colleges, and the instructors will be guided by the procedures published in the University of Toronto's University Assessment and Grading Practices Policy.

-12 CONVOCATION
+12. CONVOCATION